What makes an image realistic?: Probability and Typicality

 If $\x$ is discrete, it is natural to consider its probability under $P$ to determine whether it is a realistic example of $P$.
 After all, if $\x$ has low probability then it seems unlikely to have come from $P$.
 This intuition is widespread in machine learning.
 Unsupervised anomaly detection, for instance, generally defines anomalies as those data points having low probability or density under a distribution of \textit{normal} examples \citep{ruff2021anomaly}, where the probability is often measured in some feature space \citep[e.g.,][]{zong2018gmm}.
 Probability density is also frequently maximized in an attempt to guide synthetic images towards more realistic examples \citep[e.g.,][]{sonderby2016affgan,graikos2022diffusion}.
 To see how this approach might fail, consider the following simple example.

 Example~1 shows that maximizing $P(\x)$ can lead to unrealistic examples.
 It also shows that $P(\x)$ would not detect a bug which causes a program to only output 1s.
 If instead we count the number of 1s, $k = \sum_{n = 1}^N x_n$, and measure the probability of $k$, this bug could be detected.
 Does this mean we only need to find the right set of features?
 By ignoring some aspects of the data, we risk not detecting unrealistic examples.
 We might therefore conclude that we simply need to test sufficiently many features.
 Unfortunately this approach also runs into trouble.
 Consider testing whether $\x$ has 1s in even places and 0s in odd places, $\x = \texttt{0101..01}$.
 The probability of this sequence is approximately $2^{-N}$ so that we would reject it with high confidence if we happen to observe it.
-However, since all sequences have roughly the same probability, we would reject \textit{every} sequence as unrealistic if we tested \textit{all} features of this type.
+However, since all sequences have roughly the same probability, we would reject \textit{every} sequence as unrealistic if we tested \textit{all} features identifying a specific sequence.

 Using densities instead of probabilities introduces an additional challenge, namely that our answer now depends on the parametrization of the data.
-If $P$ is an exponential distribution with rate 1, say, then values of $\x$ close to zero seem preferrable over larger values.
-But if we consider $\y = e^{-\x}$ instead, then all values of $\y$ would now be considered equally preferrable.
+If $P$ is an exponential distribution with rate 1, say, then values of $\x$ close to zero seem preferable over larger values if judged by their density.
+But if we consider $\y = e^{-\x}$ instead, then all values of $\y$ would now be considered equally preferable.

-\subsection{Weak typicality}
+\subsection{Weak Typicality}

 Many readers will not have been surprised by the inability of probabilities to capture realism thanks to the widely known \textit{asymptotic equipartition property} (AEP) of random sequences \citep{cover2006elements}.
 This property is such that if $\x^N = (\x_1, \dots, \x_N)$ is a sequence of i.i.d. random variables drawn from $P$, then with probability 1 we have